lourw/career-advising/main.md

 * ⭐[Gayle McDowell's Resume](https://www.careercup.com/resume)
 * [cscareers](https://www.cscareers.dev): join the resume-roast channel on the discord server

+* 🧠 Tip: read through some resumes of developers before you start writing your own.
+Look for the following:
+  * What tools and technologies are they using?
+  * What projects are people working on?
+  * How are they communicating their experience through the resume?

 #### Supplementing your application <div id="projects"/>
 Just a resume is not enough when you are starting out your job search.
 Make sure you have proof of any work or projects you've done!
 The following are some examples of supplementary activities/resources that could be useful